sanderburton/Caesar_Cipher/README.md

 $ python src/caesar.py samples/rotate_me_by_21.md -r
 Enter rotation amount as an integer: 21
 ```
-As you can see, the order of the optional flags doesn't matter.
+As you can see in these two examples, the order/location of the optional flags doesn't matter.
 I tried to make the command-line
 interface as user-proof as possible.
 If invalid input is entered a helpful error message will be
 displayed.

-To save the output into a markdown file:
+To save the output into a text file named `output.txt`:
 ```
 $ python src/caesar.py -rs samples/rotate_me_by_21.md
 Enter rotation amount as an integer: 21